Analyses / GM

 Is GM a buy right now?

-General Motors Co's current read is a Value / Income with Cyclical Risk setup with 62 confidence over a 3–6 months horizon.
-Valuation: Fairly Priced to Overvalued.
+General Motors Co's current read is a Cyclical Value / Recovery setup with 55 confidence over a 3-6 months horizon.
+Valuation: Mixed — forward metrics show recovery thesis, but absolute profitability still weak.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is GM overvalued?